FirstGearGames/FishySteamworks/README.md

 1. Add FishySteamworks component to your NetworkManager object.
 Either remove other transports or add TransportManager and specify which transport to use.

-2. Enter your Steam App Id in the added FishySteamworks component.
-For testing you may use 480 (Space Wars) as the App Id.

-3. Choose Peer to Peer to connect using the Steam relay.
+2. Choose Peer to Peer to connect using the Steam relay.

-4. You may need to add SteamManager to your NetworkManager object.
+3. Set your AppId.
+You may need to add SteamManager to your NetworkManager object; if you need a SteamManager to get started import FishNet\Plugins\FishySteamworks\SteamManager.unitypackage.
 Some frameworks such as Heathen Engineerings' use their own version of SteamManager.
 Please consult their discord here https://discord.gg/SGd4vkRdSe for more information on using their assets.
-If you need a SteamManager to get started import FishNet\Plugins\FishySteamworks\SteamManager.unitypackage.